 But fate would have a brighter future than he’d hoped.
 And while attending Tyler Junior College in Texas, Dominic became the national junior soccer college player.
 After that, he joins the University of South Florida.
 In 2017 he receives American citizenry and joins the U.S. men’s national team for the Gold Cup.
 His foot injury had no say in Dom’s professional soccer career.

 Running from the Yugoslavian war, a 17-year-old Vedad and his family settled in the U.S. town of St. Louis.
 His soccer career began at Roosevelt High School and he soon became one of the most promising American soccer recruits.
-While playing on the college soccer team for St. Louis University, he scores 18 goals in 22 games.
+While playing on the college soccer team for St. Louis University, he lit up the stadium scoreboard with 18 goals in 22 games.
 This draws the attention of his former compatriot manager for Paris Saint-Germain, Vahid Halilhodžić, who signs him up for a French team.
 And thus, begins Vedad’s European soccer career.

 Ibišević played for French and German clubs and also brought several rewards to his native Bosnia.
 In 2014 he made this country enter its first major tournament, FIFA World Cup, and scored the first goal for it.